 Buyer Beware — SIPA Does Not Cover Digital Assets That Constitute Investment Contracts

 The Joint Statement concludes with a discussion of the applicability of the Securities Investor Act of 1970 (SIPA).
 Generally, SIPA guarantees up to US$500,000 worth of customer assets, which includes up to US$250,000 for cash claims.
 SIPA defines what constitutes securities for purposes of the regulation, but notably this definition does not include non-listed securities, and thus, all current digital assets.
 The Joint Statement’s discussion of SIPA is curious, however, as it has never covered unregistered securities.
-Given the enormous volume of private securities transactions outside of the digital asset marketplace, the SIPA point would seem to warrant more than the status of a footnote.
+Given the enormous volume of private securities transactions outside of the digital asset marketplace, the SIPA point would seem to warrant more the status of a footnote.
 Nonetheless, the regulators likely view the large retail interest in this marketplace as requiring more explicit guidance.
 Notably, offerings under Reg A+ (one such digital asset offering has made it through the SEC gauntlet) are available to retail investors, but such securities would not be covered by SIPA.

 [i] Statement of Elizabeth Baird, Associate Director, Division of Trading and Markets, SEC, at the SIFMA Legal and Compliance Conference, March 26, 2019.